-There was only one property being used for an industrial purpose in Foster as of 2021, though two forestry-based businesses exempted from the state's manufacturing classification also operated.
+The HC2 zoning district encourages industrial/manufacturing land uses.
+Prior to the 2023 zoning map amendment, there was only one property zoned as Manufacturing/Industrial (MI) in Foster.
+This property located on Hartford Pike is now zoned HC2 because it is nearly 40 acres.
+Two forestry-based businesses exempted from the state's manufacturing classification are operated in Foster.
 One of these is located on Winsor Road while the other is located on Route 6, east of the junction with Route 94.
-The last is a secondary use on a large residential lot along the Foster-Scituate border.
-Foster has set aside 155 acres of land in the MI zoning district in the north-central area of town off Hartford Pike.
-Presently only 60 acres are used for manufacturing and industrial purposes.
-Many of the limited uses permitted in an MI zone are also allowed either by right or special exception in Foster's other zones.
-Foster's industrial zone is located within the Scituate Reservoir Watershed and as such should be regulated by strict land use performance standards, including site design, and use limitations which protect the Scituate Reservoir Watershed from adverse impacts.
-In addition to the Turnquist property, the current industrial zoning district includes undeveloped property along both sides of the Ponagansett River and within two wellhead protection zones.
+The latter is a secondary use on a large residential lot along the Foster-Scituate border.
+Presently, only 60 acres which are not exempted from the state's manufacturing classification are used for manufacturing and industrial purposes.
+Many of the limited uses permitted in the HC2 zoning district are also allowed either by right or special use in Foster's other zoning districts.
+In addition to the Turnquist property on Winsor Road, the HC2 zoning district includes undeveloped property along both sides of the Ponagansett River and within two wellhead protection zones.
 These environmentally sensitive areas are not suitable for industrial development and should be excluded from the zoning district.